JinLong-Qin/SGM/README.md

-# [ICASSP 2024]SGM: A Dataset and Benchmark for 3D Garment Reconstruction from Single-view hand-draw Sketches
+# [ICASSP 2024]SGM: A Dataset for 3D Garment Reconstruction from Single Hand-Drawn Sketch

 ## News
 - Now, SGM expanded the dataset to include a total of 1,471 instances of garment 3D models, covering 15 different garment categories.